doodlebunnyhops/doodlebunnyhops.github.io/content/lore/quests/a28_boot_sequence.md

 ---
 linktitle: "Campsite Code"
-title: "A28 Campsite Code & the Subterrain Agency Room"
+title: "A28 Campsite Code & the Power Plant Agency Room"
 noindex: false
 weight: 22
 description: "Discover the code hidden in the campsite tree and use it in the secret Agency room beneath the Power Plant to activate A28."